DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/Minor-Issues.md

 - Elevate the affected limb if possible to further reduce swelling.
 - Document any signs of abnormal pain, discoloration, or potential fracture.

+### Useful Prompts

+`/me Looks Over Patient and Assesses for Injuries`

+`/me Activates Ice Pack, wraps it in a Gauze pad and applies to bruised area`

 ---

 ## At Hospital